Negotiation

 Main Summary

 The second major skill is labeling.
-A label names the emotion or dynamic you hear: "It sounds like this timeline feels risky" or "It seems like you are worried about being locked into something that may not work."
-Good labels reduce defensiveness because they show the other person that you understand the pressure they are under.
-The label does not need to be perfect.
-If it is wrong, the correction still gives useful information.
+A label names the emotion, risk, or pressure you hear: "It sounds like the timeline feels risky" or "It seems like you are worried about being locked into a plan that may not work."
+A good label is not agreement.
+It is a test of understanding.
+If the label is wrong, the correction gives information.
+If it is right, the other person usually feels less need to defend.

 The third major skill is calibrated questioning.
-These are usually "how" or "what" questions that make the other side think about implementation.
-"How am I supposed to do that?" is the famous example.
-It avoids a direct attack while forcing the other person to confront constraints.
+These are usually "how" and "what" questions that make the other side think about implementation.
+"How am I supposed to do that?" is the famous example, but the broader idea is more useful than the phrase.
+A calibrated question exposes constraints without a blunt refusal.

 Key Ideas

-Tactical empathy means understanding the other side's perspective well enough to express it accurately.
-It is not the same as approving their position.
-A founder can say, "It sounds like you are worried our team is too early-stage to support this contract," without agreeing that the worry should kill the deal.
-The value of tactical empathy is that it gets hidden objections into the open.
+Tactical empathy means understanding the other side's feelings, pressures, and perspective well enough to express them accurately.
+It is not agreement, approval, or weakness.
+A founder can say, "It sounds like you are worried our team is too small to support this rollout," without accepting that the deal should die.
+The value is that hidden objections become discussable.

 Practical Takeaways

-• Let the other person explain their position before you present yours.
+1. 1.
+Let the other side explain before you present your solution.

 How To Apply It